Glauber: Trump ramps up divisive rhetoric over anthem

 Goodell said “divisive comments like these demonstrate an unfortunate lack of respect for the NFL, our great game and all of our players, and a failure to understand the overwhelming force for good our clubs and players represent in our communities.”
 And Smith said the union “will never back down when it comes to protecting the constitutional rights of our players as citizens, as well as their safety as men who compete in a game that exposes them to great risks.”

-The games will still go on, and the fans will still come together to cheer on their favorite teams.
+The games still will go on, and the fans still will come together to cheer on their favorite teams.
 They will put aside their differences and gather with the common purpose of urging the Jets, Giants, Eagles, Cowboys, Broncos — or whatever team you call your own — to win a football game.

 But in a world where there are so very few things we can all agree on, even football isn’t immune to the rancor and divisiveness impacting society at large.